-On Thursday, November 20th, Brudnick Center co-directors Jack Levin and Gordana Rabrenovic will be presenting a new documentary short film at the annual American Society of Criminologists conference in San Francisco.
+On Thursday, November 20th, Brudnick Center co-directors Jack Levin and Gordana Rabrenovic gave a presentation at the annual American Society of Criminology conference in San Francisco, which included a screening of a new documentary short film.
 The film is entitled Three Times the Violence, and it describes and details the under-reported and largely unnoticed percentage of crimes committed against people with disabilities, and calls us to action to recognize such incidents as hate crimes against a disadvantaged population, deserving of as much attention as hate crimes against other minorities.
 The full 15-minute video is viewable here:

 Each year, the Pursuit of Justice Conference brings together scholars on the fore of hate studies to lead a discussion on crime and social justice.
 This year’s theme is “Understanding Hatred, Confronting Intolerance, Eliminating Inequality.
 Hosted by Gonzaga Law School and the Washington Task Force on Race and the Criminal Justice System, speakers will address how hatred manifests and the dangerous habit of “othering” which can lead to intolerance and inequality.